The British Co-op and the World 3: The CWS ‘Down Under’ Part One – Australia

 The Australian Business Council for Co-operatives and Mutuals maintains close links with the British movement, and there is a steady exchange of ideas and collaboration.
 Whether in a post Brexit world commercial ties between the British and Australian movements can be rebuilt remains to be seen, not least given the distances involved.

-Read more from the Co-operatives Heritage Trust
+Co-operatives Heritage Trust

 Latest News